 Shake off all dirt and debris that are stuck in the lining.
-Next, take a dry rag then wipe the entire surface, including the pouches’ interiors.
+Next, take a dry rag then wipe the entire surface, including the pockets and pouches interiors.
 Do not go soft on your tool belt.
 It is meant to take on abuse, so really scrub every part that you can to remove any caked-on dirt and grime.

-Take a microfiber rag, dip it in some tap water, and wring out the excess water.
-Use this damp rag to wipe over the entire surface of the belt, including all the nooks and crannies.
+Take a microfiber rag, dip the tool belt in some tap water, and wring out the excess water.
+Use this damp rag to wipe over the entire surface of the tool pockets, including all the nooks and crannies.
 When the rug starts to dry up, soak it again in some water and wring out the excess water and the dirt that it already picked up.

 Continue until you are satisfied with how clean the tool belt is.
 Avoid using soap and water when cleaning the leather material.
 It is because leather is naturally water-resistant, so water will just run off without really cleaning it thoroughly.
-Just plain water and a lot of scrubbing will do the trick.
+Just plain water and a lot of scrubbing with a face cloth will do the trick.

-After cleaning, hang it in a cool, dry place to dry completely, which will take a couple of hours to overnight.
+After cleaning, hang the tool belt in a cool, dry place to dry completely, which will take a couple of hours to overnight.
 This waiting time will not get shorter even if you wrap the belt in paper towels.
 While waiting for it to dry, take time to properly clean all your tools.
-It would be a shame to place dirty tools in a clean toolbox.
+It would be a shame to place dirty tools in 1 clean toolbox.